anhaidgroup/sparkly/doc/install-single-machine-windowsOS.md

 ### Step 2: Installing Sparkly and its Dependencies

 Now that WSL is installed, open an Ubuntu (WSL) terminal by running `wsl` from PowerShell.
-All remaining commands in the Linux guide should be run inside the Ubuntu (WSL) terminal.
 Now, follow the [Linux single machine installation instructions](https://github.com/anhaidgroup/sparkly/blob/main/doc/install-single-machine-linux.md).
+All of the commands in the Linux guide should be run inside the Ubuntu (WSL) terminal.